Takeaways from GOP convention: Accentuate the positive

 The night’s program offered snapshots both of how the GOP has changed since Trump’s insurgent candidacy took over the party four years ago and what has remained the same.

-There were longtime standards - opposition to abortion and hardline policies on immigration - but also Trump’s rewiring of the GOP’s one-time free market orthodoxy on trade and its interventionist foreign policy.
+There were longtime standards - opposition to abortion and hardline policies on illegal immigration - but also Trump’s rewiring of the GOP’s one-time free market orthodoxy on trade and its interventionist foreign policy.

 Like Democrats before them, Republicans put forth “real people” to make Trump’s point.